 An electronic "Incomplete Grade Contract" that includes the reason for the incomplete, work that must be completed to earn a final course grade and the required completion date is generated when an "I" is submitted as a course grade.
 The completion date must be no later than the last day of the next scheduled term.
-For example, an Incomplete Grade Contract for a course in the A session of a 16 week trimester will have a completion date of the last day of the B session in that same 16 week trimester, and a contract for a course scheduled during the Spring trimester will have a completion date of the Spring trimester will have a completion date of the last day of the Summer trimester.
+For example, an Incomplete Grade Contract for a course in the A session of a 16 week trimester will have a completion date of the last day of the B session in that same 16 week trimester, and a contract for a course scheduled during the Spring trimester will have a completion date of the last day of the Summer trimester.
 The "I" is a temporary grade and will be automatically converted to an "F" if the course has not been completed by the end of the next scheduled term.
 Extensions beyond one scheduled term are not allowed for graduate courses.